Mercury13/unicodia-sesh/svg-my/rationale.md

 - 14094: really other thing
 - 140A8: more details
 - 140BF: bull → bubalis
-- 140FC: removed PLACEHOLDERS
+- 140FC: removed PLACEHOLDERS: THREE HUNDRED
-- 14137: no sun: THREE HUNDRED
+- 14137: no sun
 - 14138: no sun
 - 1413A: no sun
 - 1413B: no sun